Reading 5–7 Arsenal: Post-match and reaction

-Meanwhile, Reading boss Brian McDermott said that the defeat was the worst of his career.
+Reading manager Brian McDermott said that the defeat was the worst of his career.
 "It was kamikaze football.
 It was extraordinary," he said.
 "It's the worst defeat of my career.
 It is embarrassing but we have to take it on the chin and move on.
 It's hard to take positives but we have to."
 He did, however, criticise referee Kevin Friend after Walcott's 96th-minute goal, despite only four minutes of stoppage time being awarded.
 "Obviously it doesn't help that the referee added two minutes on to the four minutes of injury time to make it six.
 You can't tell the time as wrong as that, but he did."
 The turning point, in his eyes, was the Walcott goal just before half-time.
-"I wasn't comfortable at 4-1.
+"I wasn't comfortable at 4–1.
 I don't know why, I just wasn't.
-We had to go in at 4-0.
+We had to go in at 4–0.
 That gave them impetus they didn't need.
-It was suicide what went on in that second half and extra time."

-"At full-time nothing needed to be said to the players.
+It was suicide what went on in that second half and extra time.
+At full-time nothing needed to be said to the players.
 Sometimes the less said the better.
 We know what happened."

 The result did not, as hoped, have an immediate effect on what had been an inconsistent start to the season for Arsenal; in the next match, they were defeated by eventual Premier League champions Manchester United 2–1 at Old Trafford.
-This sparked a run of just three wins in nine matches, before a three-match winning run culminated in another record-breaking match, Walcott netting another hat-trick in a 7–3 home win over Newcastle United, but at the turn of the year had failed to win over half of their league matches; however just five defeats after New Years Day saw them overhaul Tottenham Hotspur and finish fourth in the league.
-However, their League Cup campaign ended with a bitterly disappointing 3-2 penalty shootout defeat to fourth-division Bradford City in the next round.
+This sparked a run of just three wins in nine matches, before a three-match winning run culminated in another record-breaking match, Walcott netting another hat-trick in a 7–3 home win over Newcastle United, but at the turn of the year had failed to win over half of their league matches; however just five defeats after New Year's Day saw them overhaul Tottenham Hotspur and finish fourth in the league.
+However, Arsenal's League Cup campaign ended with a 3–2 penalty shootout defeat to League Two side Bradford City in the next round.

-Reading meanwhile continued their poor form, not winning a league game until November and just two before New Years, and just four more afterwards as they ultimately finished 19th, some 11 points off of safety.
-They and Arsenal met twice more before the seasons end; the Gunners triumphed on both occasions, 5–2 at the Madejski in December, and 4–1 at the Emirates in March.
+Reading meanwhile continued their poor form, not winning a league game until November and winning just six all season as they ultimately finished 19th, eleven points from safety.
+Both sides met twice in the league; the Gunners triumphed on both occasions, 5–2 at the Madejski in December, and 4–1 at the Emirates in March.
 They have since faced each other twice more, in the FA Cup semi-final, and in the League Cup in 2016–17.
 Arsenal won on both occasions, extending their perfect record against the Royals to 14 matches.